Penrose-Library/PenroseLibrary-Web/content/post/2016-11-15-library-classes-for-spring-2016.md

 ---
 ID: 795
-post_title: Library classes for Spring 2016
+title: Library classes for Spring 2016
 author: Amy Blau
 post_date: 2016-11-15 14:16:07
 post_excerpt: "Do you want to learn how to navigate the Library's resources with ease and find the best sources for your papers and assignments?
 Are you interested in learning how a scrapbook, a map, or a lock of hair can become a primary source for your research?
 Take a library class this spring!"